isabella232/docs-13/docs/getting-started/Setting_up_the_project.md

 ### Relations

+Relations are used to make a connection between two models.

-To set up a Relation from our Post Model to the Author Model we need to create a `Relation` field.
+To set up a relation from our Post Model to the Author Model we need to create a `Relation` field.
 The general approach to create relations is top-down.
 So you would create the Relation from the Model that is "above" the other.
 In this case `Post` would be our top level model and Author beneath it.

 So we will click `Add Field` on the `Post` Model and select `Relation` and `Content Entry Table` in the next step.
 As Display Name we enter `Post Author Relation`